-- V_o = Average outlet velocity - V_d = Channel velocity downstream of outlet in the direction of the pipe flow - g = Acceleration due to gravity (32.2 ft/s^2) - 4.
-Velocity
+- V_o = Average outlet velocity - V_d = Channel velocity downstream of outlet in the direction of the pipe flow g = Acceleration due to gravity (32.2 ft/s^2)

+4. Velocity

-The velocity in newly designed storm sewer systems shall not be less than 2.5 ft/s.
+The velocity in newly designed storm sewer systems shall not be less than 2.5 ft/s and no greater than 6 ft/s.
 This velocity shall be based on full flow, gravity conditions.